Keats/tera/README.md

 ... don't use user here ...
 {% end %}
 ```
-Note that testers allow expressions so the following is a valid test as well:
+Note that testers allow expressions, so the following is a valid test as well:

 ```
 {% if my_number + 1 is odd %}